Code-Institute-Submissions/bucketlist/README.md

 As a registrated & logged in user:
 * I can Add my own bucketlist Intentention
 * I can Edit my Intention
-* I can Cancel my Intention
+* I can Delete my Intention by clicking Done
 * I can Delete my profile

 As a Administrator: